ATAGI approves fifth COVID-19 shot for adults from February 20

 “If you’re 65 or over, or you’re an adult at risk of severe COVID illness, and it’s been six months since your last booster or infection, it’s now time for a booster.”

-ATAGI will continue to monitor infection rates, new variants and vaccine effectiveness in determining if new boosters will be recommended.
+ATAGI will continue to monitor infection rates, variants and vaccine effectiveness in determining if further boosters will be recommended.

 Comment on this story